santimirandarp/documents/README.md

 The stuff is mostly web-related stuff and linux.
 Probably will add latex and mathematics at some point (not in the near future).

-You can access the website through (https://santimirandarp.github.io/documents/)[this link].
+You can access the website through [this link](https://santimirandarp.github.io/documents/).